 The elevator pitch for the episode is: a fifteen year old volunteer from the Battle of the Alamo is transported to present day (A.K.A.
 1985).
 And that's also pretty much a summary of the episode too.
 It's not what you would call a very plot heavy entry into the time travel genre.

 The story begins during the battle (and uses footage from the John Wayne Alamo movie from 1960) and our hero Jobe (Kelly Reno from the Black Stallion movies) name checks fellow Alamo heroes William Travis and Davey Crockett and is given instructions to take a note to "General Lefferts" on "Shuttlecock Road."

 While this is going on, Jobe keeps seeing 1985 tourists pop up in the mission, seemingly unaware of the carnage surrounding them.
 He even hears some unfortunate news about the ultimate fate of the Alamo defenders from a tour guide (who probably hasn't gotten to the part about adobe or corn yet).

-Sure that's a freaky thing to see but Jobe's a totally pro and is determined to deliver the note.
+Sure that's a freaky thing to see but Jobe's a total pro and is determined to deliver the note.
 But now it's his turn to time travel on his way out of the Alamo.
 After a quick visit to the 1985 gift shop he's kicked out by one of the staff.

 If I were to ask you, does that door look familiar?
 You'd probably say, "Yeah, that's the door to the Alamo."
 But you'd be wrong.
 And I'd really stick it in your face in the smuggest way possible.
 And then you would walk away from me and I'd be left alone once again with my useless trivial knowledge.